tamilselvanarjun/auto-ed/paper.md

 underlying forward and reverse mode.
 An experienced user can write a Python script that imports these modules and provides the capability to dynamically visualize the traceback of reverse mode through the graph.
 The resulting graphs and tables can be resized for enhanced interactivity.
 The process is outlined in `DeveloperDocumentation.ipynb`, which can be found at the top level of the Auto-eD package.
+This package underlies the web-based visualization tool for students less familiar with Python and coding.

+## Auto-eD Web Application

 This software and associated web application are valuable pedagogical tools because they allow students to view the computational graph in both forward and reverse mode alongside the computational table.
 This makes it easy for students to